What does a barrister do: overview of the barristers’ profession

-Unlike other legal professionals, the majority of barristers are self-employed.
+The majority of barristers are self-employed, which is a key difference from other legal professionals.
 Self-employed barristers normally have to join a ‘chambers’ (a collection of offices) and once fully qualified are called ‘tenants’.
 Just as the term suggests, tenants have to pay ‘rent’ to chambers in the form of fees.
 This money contributes to the upkeep of the offices that barristers work in and to the wages of support staff.
 Staff, such as ‘clerks’, maintain contact with solicitors, clients and other professionals.
-There are a few openings for barristers who do not wish to be self-employed; these are predominantly jobs in government or large law firms.
+There are a few openings for barristers who do not wish to be self-employed; these are predominantly jobs in government or at large law firms.

 Barristers need either a law degree or any other degree followed by a graduate diploma in law (GDL or law conversion course).
-Once you have graduated, there is a further year of advanced law study specific to the profession called the Bar professional training course before you are eligible to apply for a year of paid training at a barristers’ chambers.
+Once you have graduated, there is a further year of advanced law study specific to the profession, called the Bar course, before you are eligible to apply for a year of paid training at a barristers’ chambers.

-There are no plans in the pipeline for apprenticeships or school leaver programmes related to the Bar, but many clerks are taken on by chambers straight out of school and there is a clerk-specific qualification in law that you can be sponsored for.
+There are currently no plans in the pipeline for apprenticeships or school leaver programmes related to the Bar, though degree apprenticeship opportunities might be introduced in the future.
+However, many clerks are taken on by chambers straight out of school and entry requirements will depend on the job role, but typically ask for either GCSEs or A levels (or equivalent).
+There is a clerk-specific qualification in law that you can be sponsored for.

 To find out more about the qualifications you need to become a barrister, check out our graduate law careers site TARGETjobs Law.

 How do you become a barrister?